BambooFlower/Simple-Scripts/README.md

 A repository containing simple scripts I have used in the past, I sweat so that you don't have to ;)

 - BuyMeACoffee Button: Button with link to your BuyMeACoffee page
-- NoSleep: VBS script to prevent your screen from sleeping
+- NoSleep.vbs: Prevent your screen from sleeping